What is your name and occupation?

 What would your clients say about you and your company?

-Some pretty consistent feedback I get as an individual is that I'm a great listener, loyal, authentic, a truth teller and a deep and forward thinker.
+Clients consistently tell me that I’m a great listener, loyal, authentic, a truth-teller, and both a deep and forward thinker.

 What is the best advice you’ve ever received?

-``Be Yourself.
-Everyone else is already taken.`` (Quote by Oscar Wilde...
-I'm obsessed with good quotes)
+“Be yourself.
+Everyone else is already taken.” — Oscar Wilde (I’m obsessed with good quotes!)

 What is your favorite book?

-This is an impossible question to answer, for me.
-Reading is one of my most favorite things to do, so I wouldn't even know where to start...
-I have a commitment to read 60 books this year, so one of my favorites of 2020 (so far) has been ``Untamed`` by Glennon Doyle. ``Just Mercy`` by Bryan Stevenson was probably the most impactful book I've read in 2020.
+This is an impossible question for me — reading is one of my absolute favorite things to do!
+I’ve committed to reading 60 books this year, and some of my favorites so far have been Untamed by Glennon Doyle and Just Mercy by Bryan Stevenson, which was probably the most impactful book I’ve read in 2020.

 What is your most recent WIN?
 How are you slaying in your career or business?